vigetlabs/microcosm/docs/api/form.md

 ## Overview

-Form is a wrapper around a standard `form` tag that provides a method of broadcasting an intent to associated Presenters (see [`./presenter.md`](./presenter.md)).
+Form is a wrapper around a standard `form` tag that provides a method of broadcasting an action to associated Presenters (see [`./presenter.md`](./presenter.md)).
 This attempts to more closely model the way forms traditionally work, however within the context of a JavaScript application.